samply/bridgehead/README.md

 **Q: Are there any statistics on incoming traffic from the Bridgehead (what goes in and what goes out)?**

 A: Incoming and outgoing traffic can only enter/leave the Bridgehead via a forward or reverse proxy, respectively.
 These components log all connections.
 Statistical analysis is not currently being conducted, but is on the roadmap for some projects.
-We are also working on a dashboard for all tasks/responses delivered via Beam.
+We are also working on a dashboard for all tasks/responses delivered via Samply.Beam.

 **Q: How is container access controlled, and what permission level is used?**